freedomofpress/securedrop-docs/docs/admin/deployment/sample_privacy_policy.rst

 software, SecureDrop may contain bugs.
 Ultimately, you use the SecureDrop service at your own risk.

-Children Under 13
+Children under 13
 -----------------

 The Children’s Online Privacy Protection Act restricts our ability to collect personal information from children under 13.
 This site is not directed to children 12 or younger.

-Changes to This Policy
+Changes to this policy
 ----------------------

 We may revise this Privacy Policy from time to time.
 The most current version